github/developer.github.com/content/guides/getting-started.md

 should see your rate limit bumped to 5,000 requests an hour, as indicated in the `X-RateLimit-Limit` header.

+If you have 2 factor authentication enabled you will get a message - "Must specify two-factor authentication OTP code."

+To easiest way to move on is to grab a token.
+Go to to settings/applications and click 'Create new token'.

+Type in:

+   `curl -u <new_token>:x-oauth-basic https://api.github.com/users/<your_username>`

 In addition to just getting more calls per hour, authentication is the key to reading and writing private information via the API.